Ten Myths About Emergency Contraception

 Although emergency contraception (EC) pills, often referred to as "the morning after pill," is available in many countries around the world and is accessible, without a prescription, for women over 17 years old, in the U.S. there is still a great deal of misinformation and misunderstanding of how this works.
 In some states, the age is even lower.

 EC's stop a pregnancy from happening for 120 hours after you have had unprotected sex.
 They will not stop you from becoming pregnant at a later time.
-Like regular birth control pills, EC's can cause an irregular period for one to two months after taking it.
-It may make your flow heavier or lighter.
 Thirty to sixty days after taking an EC, your body should be back to normal.

 There is not enough information to support taking an EC before sex to prevent pregnancy.
 Directions for the medication indicate it should be taken immediately after or up to 120 hours after unprotected sex.

 You do not need to wait until after you have had unprotected sex.
 You can purchase these pills from your local pharmacy and hold on to them to make sure you are prepared should you have unprotected sex.
 If you are a minor, you will need to make an appointment with your doctor and request a prescription.
 You can do this prior to unprotected sex, as a precaution.